evoldoers/biomake/README.md

 Install SWI-Prolog from http://www.swi-prolog.org

 Get the latest plmake source from github.
+No installation steps are required.
 Add it to your path:

     export PATH=$PATH:$HOME/plmake/bin

+(changing the directory as necessary)

-Get help from the command line:
+Get (minimal) help from the command line:

     plmake -h

 Examples
 --------

-plmake expects a file called makespec.pro to be present in your current directory.
+plmake expects a file called `makespec.pro` to be present in your current directory.

 Assume you have two file formats, foo and bar, and a foo2bar converter.